John Moore (British Army officer): War with France, 1803–1808

-Spanish War 1808–1809
+Spanish War, 1808–1809

 Moore took command of the British forces in the Iberian Peninsula following the recall of Sir Harry Burrard, Sir Hew Dalrymple and Sir Arthur Wellesley (the future Duke of Wellington) to face the inquiry over the Convention of Cintra on the French troops' evacuation from Portugal.
 When Napoleon arrived in Spain with 200,000 men, Moore drew the French northwards while retreating to his embarkation ports of A Coruña and Vigo.
 Moore established a defensive position on hills outside the town while being guarded by the 15th Hussars.
 He was fatally wounded at the Battle of Corunna, being "struck in his left breast and shoulder by a cannon shot, which broke his ribs, his arm, lacerated his shoulder and the whole of his left side and lungs".
 Like Admiral Lord Nelson, he was mortally wounded in battle, surviving long enough to be assured that he had gained a victory.
 He remained conscious and composed throughout his final hours.
 Before succumbing to his wounds, Moore confided to his old friend and aide-de-camp, Colonel Paul Anderson: "You know, I always wished to die this way, I hope the people of England will be satisfied!
 I hope my country will do me justice!"
 He asked Colonel Anderson to speak to his friends and mother, but became too emotional to continue, and changed the subject.

 He asked if his staff were safe and was assured that they were, and where his will could be found.
 Casting his eyes around the room, he spied Charles Banks Stanhope and said to him: "Remember me to your sister, Stanhope."
 He was then silent and died shortly afterwards.

+After the war General Jean Sarrazin wrote a French history of the battle, in which he said: "Whatever Bonaparte may assert, Soult was most certainly repulsed at Corunna; and the British gained a defensive victory, though dearly purchased with the loss of their brave general Moore, who was alike distinguished for his private virtues, and his military talents."

+Chandler states, the British Army had been "... compelled to conduct a precipitate retreat and evacuate by sea."
+Also, "Madrid and the Northern half of Spain were under occupation by French troops".

+Legacy

 Moore was buried wrapped in a military cloak in the ramparts of the town.
-Moore's funeral was commemorated in the poem "The Burial of Sir John Moore after Corunna" by Charles Wolfe (1791–1823), which became popular in 19th-century poetry anthologies.
+Moore's funeral was commemorated in "The Burial of Sir John Moore after Corunna" by the Irish poet Charles Wolfe (1791–1823), which became popular in 19th-century poetry anthologies.
 The first verse runs: